How to Change Your Mouse Speed in Windows 10

 If you’re a gamer, you want to take a look at our guide to the best wireless gaming mice.

+Do you frequently bump your mouse and wake your computer up?
 Here’s a guide to not waking up Windows with a mouse movement.

 If you do a lot of screenshotting, you should see our tutorial on how to use the mouse cursor to take screenshots.